eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 ### Project Details

 - ShuFan is a freelance illustration artist who first put his work on https://eos.atomichub.io/ on March 18, 2021, and sold it in the form of NFT 21 days later, on April 8, the first work ["Small Flower" was collected](https://eos.atomichub.io/market/sale/2230) by a collector for 1 EOS ($6.44).
-Since then, more works have been gradually converted into NFTs for the first launch on EOS.
+Since then, more artworks have been gradually converted into NFTs for the first launch on EOS.
 Up to now, the [shufan.free collection](https://eos.atomichub.io/explorer/collection/shufan.free) has reached 1270 EOS in sales, [**ranking 18th** on the entire network](https://eos.atomichub.io/ranking), and it is also the **only** illustration art collection on the list.

 - The current ShuFanNFT project has formed a small team and has its own official web and other media platforms.
 Committed to building ShuFanNFT as a brand and striving to be part of the metaverse.